-(1) Verbal assessment may be conducted in the form of oral exams, presentations, or colloquia.
+(1) Oral assessment may be conducted in the form of oral exams, presentations, colloquia.
 Other forms of assessment may be designated in the module handbook.

 (2) During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
 Oral exams also aim to determine whether the candidate has broad-based basic knowledge.
+In addition the candidate may be given the opportunity to nominate special themes as the object of his/her oral exam.
 The duration of an oral examination is usually between 15 and 30 minutes per candidate.
 The oral examination takes place in the presence of an observer.